 The Problem of Exegesis

-I went through the above long-winded description of different ideas to illustrate one key point, which is that the meanings of the words change with the contexts, because the meanings depend on context.
+I went through the above description to illustrate one key point, which is that the meanings of the words change with the contexts, because the meanings depend on context.
 The same words therefore can potentially have multiple meanings depending on the context.
 The word “Hari” for example, sometimes means a “monkey”, at other times means a “lion”, and at yet other times means a “thief”.

 We can observe the variance between the words and meanings empirically in the everyday world.
 This idea has been formally articulated in Western philosophy.
 And this idea is the bedrock of the semantic worldview in Vedic cosmology as well.
 That should, hopefully, leave no doubt in our minds that it is impossible to know the meaning of a text—e.g. a scripture—unless one puts oneself into the same context, culture, environment, ethos, and belief system as the speaker or author.

 Given this problem of meaning, the interpreter or commentator of a scriptural text has only one key job: he must put the audience or the readers into the same context as the author of the scripture.
 This is, however, not as easy as it sounds, because the context is everything that joins a leaf or fruit to its root.
 How can you become aware of this entire context before you read the first word?
 After all, we expect that all this context will only be built up over time as you understand more and more about the scripture, and you can then return to the same text with this new contextual build-up and find new meaning in the old text.
 The problem, however, is that if you start reading without the full context, then you obtain an incorrect understanding of the text, which is then used to interpret the next text which too turns out to be incorrect, and so on, ad infinitum.
 You must somehow magically arrive at a perfect understanding of something based on which you can then interpret the next thing correctly and after that all the interpretations fall into line.